 Special Educational Needs and Disabilities 0-25 | Stockton Information Directory

-Wolviston Primary School assesses pupils termly and tracks their progress against national expectations and prior attainment.
-Pupils who do not meet their expectations are identified by teachers as needing extra support.
-They may receive this help in the classroom through differentiated work, or may receive small group, or individual support through focussed intervention programmes.
-At the earliest point of concern, an ‘initial concerns form’ may be completed to inform SENCO of the support being put in place.
-If progress continues to be concern, discussions between the SENCO, class teacher & parents will identify whether to place the child onto the SEND register.
+At the earliest point of concern, teachers, including those who have taught the child previously, will discuss the concern with the SENDCo, Mrs Hawes, and an ‘initial concerns form’ may be completed to record the support being put in place.
+If progress continues to be concern and the gap widens, discussions between the SENDCo, class teacher and parents/carers will identify whether to place the child onto the SEND register.
 This decision will only be made once a graduated approach has been followed, alongside consistent intervention and consideration for external assessments have been made.

-The pupil will then be registered on the school’s SEN Register and a bespoke SEND Support Plan (SSP) which will contain details regarding the pupil’s specific SEND area of need, strengths, areas of concern and targets will be written.
+An Individualised Support Plan (ISP) will then be written for the child, the pupil’s specific SEND area of need, strengths, areas of concern and targets.
 Targets are identified based on pupil’s individual needs, gaps in their learning and specifically designed to improve outcomes.
-The SSP will also highlight key interventions and provision which will be provided in order to ensure the pupil is fully supported, in order to improve outcomes and progress.
-In cases where the teacher continues to have concerns or where pupils are not making progress despite interventions, there may be discussions with the SENCO to consider a referral for specialist assessment or access to specialist external support agencies e.g. Educational Psychology (EP), Outreach Team, Child and Adolescent Mental Health Service (CAMHS) or for inclusion and outreach support.
+The ISP will also highlight key interventions and provision which will be provided in order to ensure the pupil is fully supported, in order to improve outcomes and progress.
+In cases where the teacher continues to have concerns or where pupils are not making progress despite interventions, discussions with the SENDCo to consider if a referral for a specialist assessment is necessary e.g. Educational Psychology, Speech and Language Therapy, Alliance Psychology Services, Child and Adolescent Mental Health Service (CAMHS).

 How do we involve parents in planning for these needs?

 Discussions with parents will happen at the earliest opportunity where concerns initially arise.
-Teachers will discuss their concerns and find out whether parents have similar concerns.
-At Wolviston Primary School, we follow a graduated approach towards identifying pupils with SEND and parents are kept informed every step of the way.
+Together, with parents/carers, teachers will share their concerns and find out whether parents have similar worries.
+We follow a graduated approach towards identifying pupils with SEND and parents are kept informed every step of the way.

-Once a decision has been made to place a child on the SEND register, a SSP will be created, in collaboration with parents/pupils (where applicable).
-We aim to take represent both parent and pupil voice within the process of creating the SSP for each pupil.
+Once a decision has been made to place a child on the SEND register, an ISP will be created, in collaboration with parents/carers and where appropriate alongside the pupil themselves.
+We aim to take representation from both parent and pupil voice within the process of creating the ISP for each child.

-Teachers will then meet with parents /carers formally three times a year to discuss their child’s progress and complete a full SEND review.
-This will be to review the support and provision which has been in place, assess the impact it has had and create a new plan and targets for the next term.
-The SSP is shared with parents and a copy of the reviewed SSP and the new one is given to the parents.
-If any concerns arise in the meantime either party may request a meeting by arranging an appointment to discuss their child, often with the SENCO present.
-At the parents’ evenings the parents are given their child’s targets and can discuss with the teacher ways in which they can support them.
+Teachers meet with parents/carers formally three times a year to discuss their child’s progress and complete a SEND review.
+This will include discussing the support and provision which has been in place, the impact it has had and an opportunity to create a new plan and targets for the next term.
+If any new of further concerns arise in between meetings, parents/carers may request an additional meeting by arranging an appointment to discuss their child, often with the SENDCo present.
+At parents’ evenings the parents are given their child’s targets and can discuss with the teacher ways in which they can support them.

-Parents of children assessed by external agencies (EP, Outreach Team) are also given the opportunity to meet with these specialists and the SENCO to discuss the assessment, a copy of which is always sent home.
+Parents/carers of children assessed by external agencies are welcomed into school to meet with these specialists to discuss the assessment, a copy of which is always sent home.

 Who in the school will support my child and how will this be monitored and evaluated?

 Where external agency support has been sought, there may be a therapist or specialist that comes into school to observe and/or work with your child.
-This may be an Educational Psychologist, Learning and Language Teacher, Occupational Therapist, Play Therapist, CAMHS coordinator or Speech and Language specialist.
+This may be an Educational Psychologist, Occupational Therapist, Play Therapist, CAMHS coordinator or Speech and Language specialist.

 How are the decisions made about the type and amount of provision a young person will need?

-The SENCO, working alongside the class teacher, parents and pupil (where appropriate), can identify ways in which the pupils will be supported and the level of support which should be provided.
-This will be a graduated approach ranging from high quality first teaching and differentiated classroom strategies, small group interventions, personalised targeted interventions up to 1:1 TA support.
+The SENDCo, working alongside the class teacher, parents and pupil (where appropriate), can identify ways in which children will be supported and the level of support which should and can be provided in our school.
+This will be a graduated approach ranging from high quality first teaching and differentiated classroom strategies, small group interventions, personalised targeted interventions up to 1:1 TA support, where available.
 Provision will always be allocated based on each pupil’s individual SEND needs.
 Some children may receive short term interventions, some may require longer periods of support.
-The SENCO and class teacher will meet with parents to discuss how the parents can assist their child at home.
-If the intervention has not resulted in progress a different intervention may be tried and the targets on the SSP adjusted.
+The SENDCo and class teacher will meet with parents to discuss and suggest strategies of how parents/carers can assist their child at home.
+If the intervention has not resulted in progress a different intervention may be tried and the targets on the ISP will be adjusted.

-Where external agencies have been involved, following an assessment, they will make detailed suggestions for both the class teacher and the parents.
+Where external agencies have been involved, following an assessment, they will make detailed suggestions for both the class teacher and the parents/carers.
 This advice may relate to details about gaps in learning or to specific provision which is needed.
-The progress made by each child is tracked carefully and from regular meetings between the SENCO and the class teacher a decision will be made whether the intervention has been effective.
-Parents are informed about their child’s progress as and when necessary and at parent consultation meetings.
+The progress made by each child is tracked carefully and from regular meetings between the SENDCo and the class teacher a decision will be made whether the intervention has been effective.
+Parents/carers are informed about their child’s progress as and when necessary and at parent consultation meetings.
 The SEND register is fluid and pupils are deregistered when deemed appropriate.

 How will the curriculum be matched to the needs of the young person?

-In line with the SEND Code of Practice Wolviston Primary School has high expectations for all children and we aim to enable all pupils to access the full curriculum, through making reasonable adjustments and tailored support and provision.
-Teachers plan the curriculum so that all pupils are included and make considerations for all needs within daily planning.
-Classroom provision such as overlays, pencil grips, enlarged print, computing programmes, visual aids, occupational therapy aids etc. are provided, where it is felt these would impact pupils’ learning.
-The curriculum is engaging and involves many creative, visual and practical activities.
+In line with the SEND Code of Practice, Wolviston Primary has high expectations for all children and we aim to enable all pupils to access the full curriculum, through making reasonable adjustments and tailored support and provision.
+Teachers plan the curriculum so that all pupils are included and make considerations for all pupils’ needs within daily planning.
+Classroom provision such as overlays, pencil grips, enlarged print, computing programmes, visual aids etc. are provided, where it is felt these would positively impact on pupils’ learning and progress.
+Our bespoke curriculum has been written for our children here at Wolviston Primary, it is engaging and involves many creative, visual and practical activities.
 We aim for all pupils, including those with SEND, to achieve the same outcomes as their peers and we use effective classroom strategies, provision, quality first teaching, differentiation, scaffolding and targeted intervention in order to support our pupils.
 We are proactive in support being provided to ensure our pupils can access the curriculum being offered.

 How accessible is the school environment?